Airports Authority of India: Overpriced Passenger Amenities

-The AAI has been criticized for insufficient monitoring and regulation of passenger amenities and facilities such as food and drinks, that have been reportedly expensive.
+The AAI has been criticized for insufficient monitoring and regulation of passenger amenities and facilities such as food and beverages, that have been reportedly expensive.
 This has been notably rampant at privatized airports, which has led to frequent criticism by travelers and prominent figures.
 The high prices has been notably attributed to the high airport rentals, high revenue shares charged by private operators, cost of inventory, and employee salaries as only those with security clearances can be allowed to work.
 To solve this, the Government launched an affordable Udaan Yatri Cafe at various airports that provide meals and drinks at lower prices.

 The AAI has also faced scrutiny over other passenger services, especially Wi-Fi service.
 As per officials of the Telecom Regulatory Authority of India, airport Wi-Fi service, which is constituted as public network, requires KYC (know your customer) details for security reasons, due to which Wi-Fi access mandates use of PIN through Indian phone numbers.
 The restricted access has been condemned by travelers due to inconvenience, mostly to international passengers either visiting or transiting, limited timeframe to use for only 45 minutes, and unstable network.
 Despite criticism and negative reviews posted by travelers on Skytrax and Tripadvisor, the TRAI and AAI have consistently refused to change the rules citing safety reasons, which have affected ratings of both domestic and international airports nationwide when compared to other nations.